 What’s more, including links in your posts also improves their chances of being retweeted.
 While the exact numbers vary, links can increase the odds of a retweet by up to 86%.
 This is a huge benefit, and makes a strong case for posting as many links as you can.

 Of course, the problem with including links in your Twitter posts is that they take up precious character space.
-However, you can circumvent this issue by using shortened, ‘pretty’ links.
+You can circumvent this issue by using shortened, “pretty” links.
 These take up less room, and offer a wide range of benefits when it comes to promoting engagement and trust.
 Creating pretty links is a simple process, and you’re then free to use them on Twitter and elsewhere.

 Twitter can play a central role in your online marketing strategy, no matter what you’re trying to accomplish.
 One of the platform’s greatest advantages is that you can encourage followers to spread the word for you, by retweeting your content to their networks.